 Financing for a Luxury Helicopter

 Assets America® is proud to offer helicopter financing for units costing $10 million and more.
 We can offer a simple mortgage or any other arrangement you require.
 We also provide refinancing, including sale leasebacks and mezzanine loans.
 Without a doubt, our network of private lenders and banks will provide you with competitive terms quickly and efficiently.
 Frankly, when you finance with us, the typical delays that many banks impose upon applicants can be a thing of the past.

 How Much Does a Helicopter Cost – Specific Examples

 Cost of Owning a Hermès EC135

 Airbus produces the EC135 helicopter, available as the Hermes EC135, EC135 T3 and EC135 T2e.
 The first unit went into operation in 1996, and approximately 1,200 units currently fly.
 Typically, EC135 buyers include airborne law enforcement, executives, charter services, search and rescue operations, offshore operators, and EMS.
 The EC135 is a twin-engine unit with a starting list price of approximately $4.2 million, before upgrades and add-ons that is.
-Maximum range is 342 nautical miles and it can reach a speed of 155 knots.
+The maximum range is 342 nautical miles, and it can reach a speed of 155 knots.
 The EC135 weighs in at 3,208 pounds empty and 6,415 pounds fully loaded.
-It can accommodate up to seven passengers plus a pilot.
-The typical delivery time for a new EC135 is only three to five days.
+In addition, it can accommodate up to seven passengers plus a pilot.
+Finally, the typical delivery time for a new EC135 is only three to five days.

 Cost of Owning a Eurocopter Mercedes-Benz EC145